-The mission of the Shrewsbury Housing Authority is to offer its residents a clean, safe and well-maintained living environment in which to live.
-We will seek out opportunities to serve both the community and our residents.
+The mission of the Shrewsbury Housing Authority is to offer its residents a clean, safe and well-maintained living environment.
+We serve our residents, as well as the community, in the most fiscally responsible manner.

 Shrewsbury Housing Authority is a politic, corporate and duly organized public housing agency.
 State and Federal lawmakers promulgate rules and regulations by which the housing authority must abide.
 The authority's funding is received directly from state and federal agencies.

-A five-member Board of Commissioners oversees the authority, providing leadership and advice and advocating for current and future housing.
+A five-member Board of Commissioners oversees the authority, providing policy and oversight leadership, while advocating for current and future housing.
 As public officials, they hold meetings according to M.G.L. chapter 39 sections 2B of open meeting law.
 Meetings are on the second Tuesday of every month and are open to the public.
 We post all meetings with the Town Clerk at the Town Hall.

 The Executive Director is responsible for the day-to-day administration of Federal and State programs.
 Together the Executive Director and Board form a powerful force in serving those in need within this.

 The Shrewsbury Housing Authority has been a vital link to the community since it held its first meeting on March 20, 1963.
 The housing authority's success can be attribute to the hard work of individuals with the vision to bring affordable housing to the town.
 Over the past forty years the authority has grown and evolved.